Generic name: butorphanol (bue-TOR-fa-nol)

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—1 milligram (mg) or 1 spray in one nostril.
 A second spray may be taken 60 to 90 minutes after the first dose if needed.
 This may be repeated every 3 to 4 hours as needed.

 If you miss a dose of butorphanol, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Precautions While Using butorphanol
+Precautions while using butorphanol

 Dizziness, lightheadedness, or fainting may occur when you get up suddenly from a lying or sitting position.
-These symptoms are more likely to occur when you begin taking butorphanol, or when the dose is increased.
+These symptoms are more likely to occur when you begin using butorphanol, or when the dose is increased.
 Getting up slowly may help lessen this problem.
 Also, lying down for a while may relieve dizziness or lightheadedness.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.